 The following section describes how the Economic Development Division will work toward achieving these Goals.
-Listed under each Goal are objectives that provide the Division and the community with performance targets.
-Attached to each objective are Strategies that describe how the Division and the community will compete to attain their Goals and Objectives.
-The Actions outline a series of key activities that describe how the Division and the community plan to achieve their Goals and Objectives over both the short and long-term.
-The tables on the following pages provide additional detail regarding the Objectives, Strategies and Actions that support the six Goals outlined above.
+Listed under each Goal are Objectives that provide performance targets.
+Attached to each Objective are Strategies that describe how the Goals and Objectives will be attained.
+The Actions outline a series of key activities that describe how the Goals and Objectives will be achieved over both the short and long-term.
+The tables on the following pages provide additional detail regarding the Objectives, Strategies and Actions that support the Strategy's six Goals.